leetvr/hy/docs/source/ref/glossary.rst

   worlds from the Marketplace, or play games in worlds that other content creators have made.

-  The most important thing a  world contains are its :term:`block`s, :term:`entities<entity>` and its scripts; and it’s fully documented at **TO BE WRITTEN**.
+  The most important things a world contains are its :term:`blocks<block>`, :term:`entities<entity>` and its scripts; and it’s fully documented at **TO BE WRITTEN**.